Every restaurant wants the same thing in 2026: more customers, more often.

 Use Micro-Rewards to Keep People Engaged

-Guests love feeling that every visit counts.
-Micro-rewards are small but frequent benefits that keep people moving.
-Visit 1 earns a welcome drink.
-Visit 2 unlocks a dessert upgrade.
-Visit 3 gives a free side.
-Visit 4 provides a discount on the total bill.
-Visit 5 rewards a free main course.
+Visit 1 → welcome drink.
+Visit 2 → dessert upgrade.
+Visit 3 → free side.
+Visit 4 → discount on total.
+Visit 5 → free main course.

 5. Use Promotions That Actually Drive Traffic (Not Just Discounts)

-Not all promotions are created equal.
 Some just destroy your margin.
 Others build strong habits and long-term loyalty.

 Build Promotions Around Habits

-The best restaurant promotions are built around when and how people already like to eat.
-Lunch routines appeal to office workers looking for quick, consistent options.
-The mid-week slump on Tuesdays and Wednesdays creates perfect timing for targeted promos.
-Family weekends attract families looking for value bundles and kid-friendly menus.
+Lunch routines?
+Office workers looking for quick, consistent options.
+Mid-week slump?
+Tuesdays and Wednesdays are perfect for targeted promos.
+Family weekends?
+Value bundles and kid-friendly menus.

 Use Scarcity and Exclusivity (Without Being Pushy)